-▲ WARNING: PLEASE READ CAREFULLY AND THOROUGHLY
+A WARNING: PLEASE READ CAREFULLY AND THOROUGHLY

-• IMPORTANT: This alarm is designed to detect carbon monoxide gas from ANY source of combustion.
-It is NOT designed to detect any other gas.
+IMPORTANT: Combination smoke/CO alarms are designed to detect carbon monoxide gas from ANY source of combustion.
+They are NOT designed to detect any other gas.

-A CAUTION: This alarm will only indicate the presence of carbon monoxide gas at the sensor.
+CAUTION: Combination smoke/CO alarms will only indicate the presence of carbon monoxide gas at the sensor.
 Carbon monoxide gas may be present in other areas.
 Never restart the source of a CO problem until it has been fixed.
 NEVER IGNORE THE ALARM!

-▲ WARNING: THIS PRODUCT IS INTENDED FOR USE IN ORDINARY INDOOR LOCATIONS OF FAMILY LIVING UNITS.
-IT IS NOT DESIGNED TO MEASURE COMPLIANCE WITH COMMERCIAL OR INDUSTRIAL STANDARDS.
-IT IS NOT SUITABLE FOR INSTALLATION IN HAZARDOUS LOCATIONS AS DEFINED IN THE LOCAL BUILDING CODE.
-IT IS NOT DESIGNED FOR USE IN A RECREATIONAL VEHICLE (RV) OR BOAT.
+A WARNING: COMBINATION SMOKE/CO ALARMS ARE INTENDED FOR USE IN ORDINARY INDOOR RESIDENTIAL AREAS.
+THEY ARE NOT DESIGNED TO MEASURE COMPLIANCE WITH

+COMMERCIAL OR INDUSTRIAL STANDARDS.
+THEY ARE NOT SUITABLE FOR INSTALLATION IN HAZARDOUS LOCATIONS AS DEFINED IN THE LOCAL BUILDING CODE.
+THEY ARE NOT DESIGNED FOR USE IN A RECREATIONAL VEHICLE (RV) OR BOAT.

-- The installation of this device should not be used as a substitute for proper installation, use, and maintenance of fuel burning appliances, including appropriate ventilation and exhaust systems. - This alarm does not prevent CO from occurring, nor can it solve any existing CO problem.
+- The installation of combination smoke/CO alarms should not be used as a substitute for proper installation, use, and maintenance of fuel burning appliances, including appropriate ventilation and exhaust systems. - Combination smoke/CO alarms do not prevent CO from occurring, nor can they solve any existing CO problem.

-MARNING: THIS DEVICE IS DESIGNED TO PROTECT INDIVIDUALS FROM ACUTE EFFECTS OF CARBON MONOXIDE EXPOSURE.
-IT WILL NOT FULLY SAFEGUARD INDIVIDUALS WITH SPECIFIC MEDICAL CONDITIONS.
+A WARNING: COMBINATION SMOKE/CO ALARMS ARE DESIGNED TO PROTECT INDIVIDUALS FROM ACUTE EFFECTS OF CARBON MONOXIDE EXPOSURE.
+THEY WILL NOT FULLY SAFEGUARD INDIVIDUALS WITH SPECIFIC MEDICAL CONDITIONS.
 IF IN DOUBT, CONSULT A MEDICAL PRACTITIONER.
-INDIVIDUALS WITH MEDICAL PROBLEMS MAY CONSIDER USING WARNING DEVICES WHICH PROVIDE AUDIBLE AND VISUAL SIGNALS FOR CARBON MONOXIDE CONCENTRATIONS LINDER 30 PPM
+INDIVIDUALS WITH MEDICAL PROBLEMS MAY CONSIDER USING WARNING DEVICES WHICH PROVIDE AUDIBLE AND VISUAL SIGNALS FOR CARBON MONOXIDE CONCENTRATIONS UNDER 30 PPM.

-- This alarm has not been investigated for carbon monoxide detection below 70 PPM. - This device requires a continuous supply of electrical power from a healthy battery or AC connection, depending on the model.
+- Combination smoke/CO alarms have not been investigated for carbon monoxide detection below 70 PPM. - This device requires a continuous supply of electrical power from a healthy battery or AC connection, depending on the model.
 It will not work without power.

-7. Recommended Locations For Smoke And Carbon Monoxide
+6. Recommended Locations For Smoke And Carbon Monoxide Alarms

 - Locate smoke alarms in all sleeping areas.
 Try to monitor the exit path as the bedrooms are usually farthest from the exit.
 If more than one sleeping area exists, locate additional alarms in each sleeping area. - Locate additional alarms in stairways, because stairways act like chimneys for smoke and heat. - Locate at least one alarm on every floor level. - Locate an alarm in every bedroom. - Locate an alarm in every room where electrical appliances are operated (i.e. portable heaters or humidifiers). - Locate an alarm in every room where someone sleeps with the door closed.
 The closed door may prevent an alarm not located in that room from waking the sleeper. - Smoke, heat, and combustion products rise to the ceiling and spread horizontally.
 Mounting the smoke alarm on the ceiling in the center of the room places it closest to all points in the room.
-Ceiling mounting is preferred in ordinary residential construction. - For all alarm locations, be sure to choose a flat, solid surface for mounting, with no holes or gaps under the mounting bracket.
+Ceiling mounting is preferred in ordinary residential construction.